PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 The Real Cost of Neglecting PFD Damage

 Last fall, I witnessed firsthand why PFD integrity matters.
 A paddler in our group capsized in 55-degree water on Lake Superior.
 His damaged PFD - which he'd "been meaning to fix" - failed to keep his head above water consistently.
 Thankfully, we were close enough to assist, but those 90 seconds before we reached him were the longest of my life.
+A damaged PFD is just one of many kayaking dangers that can turn a fun trip into an emergency.

 A functional PFD isn't just about following regulations or avoiding fines.
 It's about ensuring you make it home to paddle another day.
 That torn PFD might save you $100 today, but it could cost everything tomorrow.
+The statistics are sobering - according to Coast Guard data, over 80% of drowning victims in boating accidents were not wearing life jackets, and damaged PFDs that fail to perform contribute to this tragic number.

 FAQ Section